-We’re breaking out the fine china for this photo!!
 It doesn’t get used much.
 A tart is a dish baked in a pastry crust that can be sweet or savory.
-It is usually topless and the possibilities are only limited by the creative spirit of the cook.
-In this recipe I will introduce to one of my all-time favorite desserts – Tarte aux Pommes –, or simply put Apple Tart.
+It is usually does not have a top crust and the possibilities are only limited by the creative spirit of the cook.
+In this recipe I will introduce to one of my all-time favorite desserts – Tarte aux Pommes –, or simply put French apple pie.
 I do promise to write one or two recipes that feature a savory tart at a later date.

 It is my sincere hope that you enjoy this fabulous dessert as much as I do.

 This is the basic shape and thickness of the apple slices.
 I really recommend a mandolin slicer for this and I personally like the OXO mandolin type slicer for quick clean up.

 Here are some tips for a really great French style apple tart.